 Letters Alive Grows With Your Learners.

-I know the price point on this program might be hard for you to get right away.
-(I highly suggest trying Donor’s Choose and other grants.
+Finally, I know the price point on this program might be hard for you to get right away.
+(Looking for funding ideas?
+I highly suggest trying Donor’s Choose and other grants.
 I also highly recommend letting your administration SEE Letters Alive in action on their website.)
 Letters Alive also came up with this FIRST (of many) Augmented Reality Storybooks!
 They are AMAZING and built for little learners.
-I can not wait for them to product more of them because I will be grabbing them up instantly.)
+I can not wait for them to produce more of them because I will be grabbing them up instantly.)

 Letters Alive is offering you a FREE Augmented Reality Storybook!